What, Me? Financially Cheating My Husband?

 Both of you have a lot of responsibilities in a marriage.
 In the midst of heavy workloads at the office, obligations as a family woman or a family man, and your and your husband’s own personal and social activities, bill-paying can easily be neglected.
 To prevent such situations from cropping up, clarify both spouses’ financial responsibilities right from the start.

-If you happen to miss a bill payment, be honest about it to your husband.
-It may be tempting to tell a little lie, or say nothing at all, and just pay the outstanding balance and resulting penalty fee.
-However, that little lie can lead to unwelcome surprises further down the line, like a black-marked credit history, for example.
+If you happen to miss a bill payment, be honest about it with your husband.
+It may be tempting to tell a little lie or say nothing at all, and just pay the outstanding balance and resulting penalty fee.
+However, that little lie can lead to unwelcome surprises further down the line, like a black-market credit history, for example.
 No matter how difficult it may be to admit your mistake, do come clean about it.
 To avoid the situation in future, ask your husband to remind you regularly to help you pay bills on time.